tkn-tub/ns3-gym/src/wifi/doc/source/wifi-design.rst

 * 802.11ax only supports SU PPDU format
 * 802.11ac/ax MU-MIMO is not supported, and no more than 4 antennas can be configured
 * 802.11n/ac/ax beamforming is not supported
+* 802.11 PCF and 802.11 HCF/HCCA are not implemented
+* Authentication and encryption are missing
+* Processing delays are not modeled
 * PLCP preamble reception is not modeled
 * PHY_RXSTART is not supported
+* The current implementation assumes that secondary channels are always higher than primary channels

 At the MAC layer, most of the main functions found in deployed Wi-Fi equipment for 802.11a/b/e/g/n/ac/ax are implemented, but there are scattered instances